Skip to content

 Capitalize before a name when it is the formal title for an individual who presides in a court of law.
 Do not continue to use the title in second reference.
 Do not use court as part of the title unless confusion would result without it.

-• If there is no court in the title: S. District Judge Jalen Garner, District Judge Jalen Garner, federal Judge Jalen Garner, Judge Jalen Garner, U.S. Circuit Judge Priscilla Owen, appellate Judge Priscilla Owen
+• Where court is not needed: Southern District Judge Jalen Garner; District Judge Jalen Garner; federal Judge Jalen Garner; Judge Jalen Garner.
+U.S. Circuit Judge Priscilla Owen; appellate Judge Priscilla Owen.

-• Court needed in the title: Juvenile Court Judge Gabriela Cabrera, Criminal Court Judge John Jones, Superior Court Judge Robert Harrison, state Supreme Court Judge Keri Liu
+• Where court is needed to avoid confusion: Juvenile Court Judge Gabriela Cabrera; Criminal Court Judge John Jones; Superior Court Judge Robert Harrison; state Supreme Court Judge Keri Liu.

 • Lowercase judge as an occupational designation in phrases: American Idol judge Simon Cowell.